aahendry/birthday-reminder/README.md

 **Maintaining the birthday file**

 I used csv format rather than yaml, json or other format.
 This is so that I can maintain the list easily on my local machine using Excel.
+It also displays [nicely](https://github.com/whoek/birthday-reminder/blob/master/birthdays.csv) on GitHub.

 Sample file
 ```csv